GSA-TTS/identity-handbook/_articles/glossary.md

 ### FYSA
 **For Your Situational Awareness**
 Similar to FYI (For Your Information).
-In government context, FYI can mean for one invidivual only, or information that should not be shared, but FYSA can be used to indicate the infirmation can be shared.
+In government context, FYI can mean for one individual only, or information that should not be shared, but FYSA can be used to indicate the information can be shared.

 ### GTC
 **General Terms and Conditions**